vigetlabs/special-delivery/README.md

 ```

 ### Mailer Files
-Include the Mailer helper module in your mailer class (e.g. `app/mailers/lotter_mailer.rb` if you wanted to use Special Delivery in your LotterMailer.
+Include the Mailer helper module in your mailer class (e.g. `app/mailers/lottery_mailer.rb` if you wanted to use Special Delivery in your LotteryMailer.

 ```ruby
 class LotteryMailer < ActionMailer::Base